Renovating, restoring, or maintaining a historic building

 What is it?

-If you want to renovate or restore your monument, in most cases you will need an environmental permit from the municipality.
-Check via Omgevingsloket whether you need to apply for a permit.
+If you want to renovate or restore your historic building, you will usually need an environmental permit from the municipality.
+Check the Omgevingsloket websiteat to see if you need to apply for a permit.

 For more information, visit the website of the Cultural Heritage Agency of the Netherlands at or consult the brochure.